This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Minnesota Cerebral Palsy and Birth Injury Cases

-There were complications during labor as the mother attempted to deliver the baby vaginally.
+During labor, there were complications when the doctors attempted to deliver the baby vaginally.
 The parents now believe the staff should have pushed for a Cesarean section.
-When the boy was born he had suffered brain damage from lack of oxygen and is now disabled.
+When the boy was born, he suffered brain damage from a lack of oxygen.
+He is now disabled.